Berkeley-MDes/tdf-fa24-Dianer-Jia/README.md

 With this change, the yellow LED (`led_out2`) stayed on longer due to the 500 milliseconds of delay while it was in the HIGH state, while the green LED (`led_out`) remained on for only 100 milliseconds.
 As a result, the green LED would light up for 100 milliseconds before turning off, while the yellow LED would stay on for 500 milliseconds before turning off.

+Watch the video
 [![Watch the video](https://img.youtube.com/vi/v77Pw_rOwRs/0.jpg)](https://youtu.be/v77Pw_rOwRs)

 After this, I moved on to compiling and flashing the third file, `06_publishing_info`.
 In this file, I mainly observed the constantly updating information in the terminal by typing “particle serial monitor --follow.”

+Watch the video
 [![Watch the video](https://img.youtube.com/vi/lKnDGrc5Na0/0.jpg)](https://youtu.be/lKnDGrc5Na0)

 Every time I pressed the button, the rate at which the characters were generated would change randomly between 1000 and 2000 milliseconds.

+Watch the video
 [![Watch the video](https://img.youtube.com/vi/5Lr92vuwN94/0.jpg)](https://youtu.be/5Lr92vuwN94)

 I then changed the `periodicity` to 500 (I originally intended to change `void change_period(void) { periodicity = random(1000, 2000); }` but instead altered `int periodicity = 2000;`).